Xilinx/Vitis-Tutorials/Hardware_Acceleration/Design_Tutorials/05-bottom_up_rtl_kernel/doc/krnl_cbc.md

 This tutorial uses files in the `~/krnl_cbc` directory.

 All steps except for host program execution in this tutorial are finished by the GNU Make.
-This example design supports four AMD Alveo™ cards (U200, U250, U50, U280), and you must make the necessary adjustments to the `~/krnl_cbc/Makefile` for each card by uncommenting the line matching your Alveo card.
+This example design supports four Alveo cards (U200, U250, U50, U280), and you must make the necessary adjustments to the `~/krnl_cbc/Makefile` for each card by uncommenting the line matching your Alveo card.

 ```makefile
  41 # PART setting: uncomment the line matching your Alveo card